Last Minute Review

 💎 Board Pearl

-- RAMPART → IM midazolam is non-inferior AND superior to IV lorazepam for prehospital SE
+- RAMPART → IM midazolam is non-inferior to IV lorazepam (primary endpoint), with statistically significant secondary superiority on time-to-treatment endpoint due to faster IM administration

 - ESETT → fosphenytoin = levetiracetam = valproate as second-line (all ~47%); choose by comorbidities